jsommers/cbook/basictypes.rst

     A ``short`` is typically 16 bits, which provides a signed range of -32768..32767.
 It is less common to use a ``short`` than a ``char``, ``int``, or something larger.

 ``int``: A "default" integer size
     An ``int`` is typically 32 bits (4 bytes), though it is only guaranteed to be at least 16 bits.
+In typical microcontroller environments, an ``int`` is almost always 16 bits!
 It is defined to be the "most comfortable" size for the computer architecture for which the compiler is targetted.
 If you do not really care about the range for an integer variable, declare it ``int`` since that is likely to be an appropriate size which works well for that machine.

 ``long``: A large integer
     A least 32 bits.
 On a 32-bit machine, it will usually be 32 bits, but on a 64 bit machine, it will usually be 64 bits.